joao-frohlich/cpython/Doc/library/dis.rst

    .. versionchanged:: 3.12
       This is no longer a pseudo-instruction.

-   .. versionchanged:: 3.13
-      This instruction now requires an exact :class:`bool` operand.

 .. opcode:: POP_JUMP_IF_FALSE (delta)

    If ``STACK[-1]`` is false, increments the bytecode counter by *delta*.